 For additional assistance and resources for completing the application, please refer to the following documents:

-Part I which includes the proposed curriculum, school policies, and design of the school may be submitted for initial review in advance of Part II.
+Part 1: includes the proposed curriculum, school policies, and design of the school may be submitted for initial review in advance of Part II.

 An applicant must demonstrate that there are sufficient financial resources to operate a school.